Azure/azure-batch-software-entitlement/walkthrough.md

   version              Display version information.
 ```

-You should also run the `sesclient.native.exe` console application to verify it is ready for use:
+Run the `sesclient.native.exe` console application to verify it is ready for use:

 ```
 .\sesclient